 The IKEA Style

 After this process, IKEA asks for your email address and adds your details to their contact list.
-Pretty easy and simple, right?
-Right.
-And it works.
-Connecting SMS and email (business and casual) together keeps people in a semi-comfortable zone of acceptance yet an awareness zone of purchasing mindset that could help you out greatly in the long run.
-Let them work together to bring out the best in people (and your brand!).
+Pretty easy and simple, and it works!
+Connecting SMS messages and email (casual and business) keeps people in a semi-comfortable zone of friendly acceptance with a subtle awareness of their purchasing mindset that could help you greatly in the long run.

 Your Local Therapist Model

-The Personalized News
+The Personalised News

-As I mentioned before, getting crazy (good crazy!) and thinking outside the box are the only methods in which you could outrun your competition.
-Thus, another way to stand out is by using the Personalized News method.
+As mentioned before, getting experimental and adventurous and thinking outside the box is one of the best methods to outrun your competition.
+Another successful strategy to stand out is the Personalised News method.

 The Subway Links

-Two of the best techniques that I have noticed within Subway's SMS marketing campaign are (1) they ask for your location info and (2) they offer a one-time discount, making customers feel special and convincing them to sign up.
+Two of the best techniques that we have noticed within Subway's SMS marketing campaign are (1) they ask for your location info and (2) they offer a one-time discount, making customers feel special and convincing them to sign up.

 The Straightforward Jack in the Box

-These SMS marketing examples for 2020 are just some of the ideas that you could implement this year.
-You could also try designing your own strategy as you wish – that could also work and bring you numerous advantages.
+These SMS marketing examples are just some of the ideas that you could implement this year.
+You could also try designing your own strategy as you wish – that could also work and bring you numerous unique advantages.
 Make sure you stay on top of your marketing vision and get those profits popping!